aiven/devportal/docs/tools/aiven-console/howto/create-manage-teams.rst

 Migrate teams to groups
 ------------------------

-Replace your existing teams with groups:
+To get started using organization groups, replace your existing teams with groups:

 #.
 In the organization, click **Admin**